 • The cheddar cheese and breadcrumb topping is optional.
 You can skip if you like and you will still have a very nice dish.
 Since I’ve never been one to “skip the cheese”, I usually add it :)

-• My favourite way to eat this is with a generous dollop of ketchup on the side, if you’d like to try that.
+• My favourite way to eat this is with a generous dollop of ketchup on the side.

 • At my house, this dish served 2.
 Me and a very, very hungry husband.
 I’ll call it 3 servings, as it is more like 3 average servings.
 If you are serving more, just double the recipe and cook up in a larger dish.

 Starting with an uncooked corned beef brisket, you can cook it either on the stove-top or in a slow cooker.
 Simply remove the brisket from its wrapping.
 Place in a large pot or slow cooker and cover with about 1 inch of water.
-If your corned beef came with a separate spice pack, add spices to the water.
+If a separate spice pack was included with your corned beef, add the spices to the water.

 Get the Recipe: Corned Beef Cottage Pie